hazzelnut/surfever/README.md

 # Build the next.js files
 # Start local server at http://localhost:3000
-npm run prod
+npm run dev
 ```

 ## Side-notes
-This project is loosely-based on a take-home interview exercise.
+This project is loosely based on a take-home interview exercise I did.
-I was tasked to build a login flow with a 2FA screen.
-And add features
+I was tasked to build a sign up flow with a 2FA screen.
+New features
-that would make the user experience better than the existing one.
+are added to make the user experience better than the existing one.

 ### Non-happy day scenarios
 I hard-coded the backend to trigger some of the non-happy day scenarios.